-The lease fees are normally discounted at the Group's marginal borrowing interest rate, which, over and above the Group's company's credit risk reflects the agreement's lease period, currency, and the quality of the underlying asset as intended security.
-If the implicit interest rate in the lease can be established easily, however, this interest rate is used, which is the case for parts of the Group's leases of vehicles.
+The lease fees are normally discounted at the Group's marginal borrowing interest rate, which, over and above the Group's company's credit risk reflects the agreement's lease period, currency and the quality of the underlying asset as intended security.
+In the event that the implicit interest rate in the lease can be established easily, however, this interest rate is used, which is the case for parts of the Group's leases of vehicles.